Phoebe (moon): Physical characteristics

-Phoebe is roughly spherical and has a diameter of 213±1.4 km (213 km), approximately one-sixteenth that of the Moon.
-It is Saturn's ninth-largest moon, but it is the eighth-most massive.
-Hyperion, another one of Saturn's moons, has a larger radius, but is less massive than Phoebe.
-Phoebe rotates every nine hours and 16 minutes, and completes a full orbit around Saturn in about 18 months.
-Its surface temperature is on average 75 K.
+Phoebe has a diameter of 212.8±0.8 km (212.8 km), approximately one-sixteenth that of the Moon.
+It is Saturn's ninth-largest moon, but it is the eighth-most massive; Hyperion has a larger radius, but is less massive than Phoebe.
+Phoebe rotates every 9 hours and 16 minutes, and unlike its orbit, Phoebe rotates in the prograde direction.
+Its surface temperature generally ranges between 82-112 K, though it can drop below 75 K at the poles at night.
+Phoebe is roughly spherical; its shape can be approximated by an oblate spheroid.
+Its oblateness is consistent with an object in hydrostatic equilibrium with its rotation period.